-St. Francis College students may be eligible to receive up to $2,000 through the Higher Education Emergency Relief Funds II (HEERF II).
+St. Francis College students may be eligible to receive up to $3,000 through the Higher Education Emergency Relief Funds III (HEERF III).
 The emergency grants require no repayment.

-Signed into law on December 27, 2020, CRRSAA (Coronavirus Response and Relief Supplemental Appropriations Act, 2021) includes aid to assist higher education institutions in responding to the COVID-19 pandemic.
-The Higher Education Emergency Relief Fund (HEERF II) includes aid for students and institutions.
-Under CRRSSA, Colleges must use at least the same dollar amount they were required to spend under the CARES Act for emergency financial aid grants to students.
+Signed into law on March 11, 2021, the American Rescue Plan (ARP) includes aid to assist higher education institutions in responding to the COVID-19 pandemic.
+The Higher Education Emergency Relief Fund III (HEERF III) includes aid to students and institutions.

-St. Francis College was allocated $4,322,861 in CRRSAA funding from the U.S. Department of Education.
-This allocation was determined using a federal formula based on the total student enrollment and is weighted for the number of Pell grant eligible students.
-At least $1,336,630 of this allocation must be awarded for emergency financial aid grants to students.
+St. Francis College was allocated $7,544,020 in ARP funding through the U.S. Department of Education.
+This allocation was determined by the federal government using a formula based on the total student enrollment weighted for the number of Pell eligible students.
+At least $3,775,506 of this allocation must be awarded to students for emergency financial aid grants.

-- How many student will receive HEERF II grants, and how much will they receive?
+- How many student will receive HEERF III grants, and how much will they receive?

-- How quickly can students receive their HEERF II grant funds?
+- How quickly can students receive their HEERF III grant funds?

-- Can I apply my HEERF II grant directly to my balance?
+- Can I apply my HEERF III grant directly to my balance?

-- Will HEERF II funds affect my current financial aid?
+- Will HEERF III funds affect my current financial aid?

-- Will the HEERF II grant be taxable?
+- Will the HEERF III grant be taxable?

 - How do I sign up for electronic refund?

-- Can I apply for a HEERF II grant if I received a CARES Act grant?
+- Can I apply for a HEERF III grant if I received a CARES Act grant and/or HEERF II?

-- Can I apply for another HEERF II grant if I already received one?
+- Can I apply for another HEERF III grant if I already received one?